kennedyyung/doodle-jump/README.md

-This is a little project I made while following a youtube tutorial to learn basic of JavaScript
+This is a little project I made while following a youtube tutorial to learn some basics of JavaScript